Last Updated on June 29, 2022 by Angela Vaz

-If you’re body and mind are nourished and maintained, you will feel energised and happy.
+If your body and mind are nourished and maintained, you will feel energized and happy.
 Exercise helps increase your blood circulation, helps you get better sleep, and improves your mental health and mood.

 12. Drink more water

 Water cleanses your body from all the toxins that build up regularly.
-It also energises you and helps increase your metabolism.
+It also energizes you and helps increase your metabolism.
 It has way more benefits than I can count on one hand.

 If you work at a desk, keep a nice water bottle right next to your laptop.
 Keep a daily goal of finishing that bottle before you get off your desk at 5 pm.

 I start my day with a glass of hot water.
 And after I take my pups out for a walk, I have another.
 Doing this has helped clear my skin.

 As a former chocolate cake addict, I am not saying that this is easy.
 Sugary food and sodas give you an amazing rush.
 But you crash just as quickly.
 And it will leave you lethargic and slow afterward.